fadeev2010/cookbook-elasticsearch/README.markdown

     knife cookbook upload elasticsearch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable the _Amazon_ AWS related features, include the `elasticsearch::aws` recipe.
+To enable the _Amazon_ AWS related features, include the `elasticsearch142::aws` recipe.
 You will need to configure the AWS credentials.

 You may do that in the node configuration (with `knife node edit MYNODE` or in the _Chef Server_ console),